Voices

 Deserves to Lead

-TSH has spent 11 years building the kind of space where young people feel safe enough to be honest.
-Voices That Lead takes that further — turning it into something that teaches, documents, and grows.
+TSH has spent years building the kind of community where young people feel safe enough to be honest.
+Voices That Lead takes that further, turning it into a structured programme that teaches, documents, and grows.

 Presented to Africa IFI · Twayne Safe Haven · twaynesafehaven.org